-Little is known about Veronika and Jacob's ancestors but as more Catholic church records in Poland become available, more information has been added to the tree.
+As more Catholic church records in Poland become available, we have learned a lot about Veronika and Jacob's ancesstors who seem to have been located in the same geographic area since the late 1700's.
+These records have allowed us to add quite a few names to the tree.
 Nearly all of the information on our tree comes from the Polish Catholic Church Diocese of Tarnow records microfilmed by the Church of the Latter Day Saints.
 Unfortunately I accidentally wiped out most of the citations for this source so if you aren't sure where the information came from, most likely it is the LDS familysearch data.
 So far our line of Rokosz's appear to have all started with Michael the father of Luke, or Lukasz (Polish) or Lucas(Latin)Rokosz, Jacob's grandfather who was born in 1773 in Ocieka, Rzeszów Poland.
 The farther back you go, it is more difficult but I believe Michael had several sons, including a Dominic and a Michael in addition to Lucas.
-According to the microfilmed Catholic Church Records Lucas was married three times and had two sons and five daughters that survived childhood.
+Recently I found a baptismal record for a son Gasparus (Latin) or Kaspar (Polish) According to the microfilmed Catholic Church Records Lucas was married three times and had two sons and five daughters that survived childhood.
 His daughters were Catharina Barnas, Marianna Strzek, Magdelena Moskel, Victoria Golonka and Catharina ?
 Lukas also had twin sons Casimirus and Gregorius, and a daughter Margaretha who all died in infancy.

 Son Antonius died at age 26, unknown if he had any descendants.
 Son Thomas was born in 1802, married twice, Thomas had one son Joseph born to first wife in 1841 and a second son Jacob born much much later, in 1868, actually 5 months after Thomas's death.
 A third son Adalbertus from Thomas's first wife died at age 6.